 Giving access to manage Azure AD Privileged Identity Management

 The global administrator who enables Azure AD Privileged Identity Management (PIM) for an organization automatically get role assignments and access to PIM.
 No one else gets write access by default, though, including other global administrators.
 Other global administrators, security administrators, and security readers have read-only access to Azure AD PIM.
 To give access to PIM, the first user can assign others to the Privileged role administrator role.
-This assignment must be done from within PIM itself, and cannot be changed via PowerShell or other portals.

 Managing Azure AD PIM requires Azure MFA.
 Since Microsoft accounts cannot register for Azure MFA, a user who signs in with a Microsoft account cannot access Azure AD PIM.

 Make sure there are always at least two users in a privileged role administrator role, in case one user is locked out or their account is deleted.

 Give another user access to manage PIM

 - Sign in to the Azure portal and select the Azure AD Privileged Identity Management app on the dashboard.

 Select Manage privileged roles > Privileged role administrator > Add.